mwensveen-nl/GeoCaching_AddToLists/README.md

    You can add more sets by seperating them with a semicolon (;)
    Eg: Solved=Solved Mysteries;Vacation=My Vacation;SolvedVaction=Solved Mysteries,My Vacation
 5. Save
+6. Refresh the page

 You can always change the list the same way.

 ## Usage

-1. On a geocache page, hover over the option "Add to Default Lists (x)".
+1. On a geocache page, hover over the option "Add to <Name> Lists (x)".
 Where x is the number of lists you added during the setup.
 2. You now see the names of the lists
 3. Click the option.
 4. The cache is saved to the lists.